GoogleCloudPlatform/kubernetes-engine-customize-fluentd/README.md

 # Customizing Fluentd for GKE Sample Code

-This is the sample code for the Customizing fluentd in Google Container Engine.
+This is the sample code for the Customizing fluentd in Google Kubernetes Engine.
 The tutorial explains how to run a custom fluentd daemonset inside of GKE that sends logs to StackDriver.

 ## Overview